rokiman33/nextjs-fastfood-totem/INFO.md

 - **Lucide React** – Vector icons for a more interactive and intuitive interface.

 ## 🚀 Conclusion
 This project showcases a modern front-end development approach with a strong focus on user experience and responsiveness.
 The combination of **shadcn/ui** and **Tailwind CSS** enables an elegant, adaptable, and easily manageable UI, ensuring seamless component manipulation.
 Additionally, the project emphasizes **mobile-first development**, optimizing the interface for an intuitive and smooth experience across different devices.
-The integration of **Next.js**, **Prisma**, and **Neon Serverless Postgres** further enhances scalability and performance, making the system highly efficient for expanding restaurant and product offerings.
+The integration of **Next.js**, **Prisma**, and **Neon Serverless Postgres** further enhances scalability and performance, making the system highly efficient for expanding store and product offerings.

 ---